64bit-awesome/shell-core/README.md

 #### Run command in background AND pipe result:
 ```
 [shell-core ~] $ ls -la & | grep Makefile
+[shell-core ~] $ ls -la | grep Makefile &
 ```

 ```
-Bash does not support doing this: current implementation of this may be unstable.
+Both commands above are equivalent to the shell.
-The shell won't wait for any other commands: prompt will be displayed if any statements are in background.
+Warning: any & symbols will make all statements run in background.
 ```

 ## Compiling